 4) Be prepared

-Lots of things can go wrong with Skype – and often do.
-Be sure to download Skype and test your camera, microphone and internet connection with a friend well before the interview.
+Lots of things can go wrong with technology – and often do.
+Be sure to download the software or log in and test your camera, microphone and internet connection with a friend well before the interview.
 Right before the interview is not the best time to find that your connection isn’t good enough, or your microphone isn’t working.

 Have a phone backup in the room with you just in case something goes wrong at the last minute, and you need to resort to a voice call.